 For your CSR program to produce results, the contributors behind those efforts need to be intrinsically motivated, stemming from an individual’s inner desire to accomplish a goal and reach their full potential.

-As ERGs operate with the purpose of connecting like-minded professionals and encouraging individuals to reach their full potential (aside from their 9-5 regime), intrinsic motivation naturally arises from within each member.
+As ERGs operate with the purpose of connecting like-minded professionals and encouraging individuals to reach their full potential, intrinsic motivation naturally arises from within each member.

 ERGs enable employees to champion company values